Surviving November Pt 2: (Inner) Lawyers, (Inner) Press Secretaries and Presidential Debatesby David Zahl on Oct 5, 2012 • 10:05 am 6 Comments

-I’m sure I wasn’t the only one thinking about Jonathan Haidt during this week’s presidential debate.
-When it comes to The Righteous Mind, it was pretty much an Exhibit A situation.
+I’m sure I wasn’t the only one thinking about Jonathan Haidt during the recent debates.
+When it comes to The Righteous Mind, they have been pretty much an Exhibit A situation.
 That is, for all the learning and sophistication and charisma up on that stage, when two ‘righteous minds’ are locked in what Haidt calls “combat mode,” autopilot takes over and you can almost write the script.
 Yet we all pretty much know that the script itself is not the point of these things–people respond much more to how things are said than what is said.
 “Do I like this person?
 Do I trust them?” is the more relevant question than “Do I agree with their arguments?
 Do I think they’re right?”
 And maybe those two things are one and the same, who knows.
 When Haidt talks in the section below about how we care more about the appearance of truth than truth itself, this is part of what he means.

 None of these insights are particularly fresh, of course.
 I remember in the early days of Mockingbird, we decided to host a mini-“discussion” with some guys down the street (the fact that it’s almost always guys who buy into the utility of this stuff should be a red flag, btw) on such non-divisive issues as the nature of Christian sanctification and the role of the Law in the life of a believer.
 The evening wasn’t a bust.
 We got our blood pumping, and it brought “our side” closer together.
 We were able to air some grievances and take the arguments in our heads for a spin in a flesh and bone setting.
 But one thing it didn’t do was to convince anyone of anything they didn’t already believe.
 It was the last time we tried such an event, either in person or online (which is far more vicious).